state-less/react-server-docs-md/src/pages/Components.md

 ### Manipulating Server State

 Usually you want to be able to modify the state of a server-side component from the client.
-This can be done by passing a function as a prop to the component.
+This can be done by passing a function as a prop to `ServerSideProps`.

-*src/components/helloworld.tsx*
+_backend/src/components/helloworld.tsx_

 ```
 const HelloWorld = () => {
   const [count, setCount] = useState(0);

   const increase = () => {
     setCount(count + 1);
   }

   return <ServerSideProps count={count} increase={increase} />;;
 }
 ```

-Contrary to the previous example where the client could store an arbitrary value using the `useServerState` hook, the possible operations on the `count` state are well defined in this example.
+Contrary to the previous example where the client could store an arbitrary value using the `useServerState` hook, in this example, the possible operations on the `count` state are well defined.

-As the `setValue` function is not exposed to the client, the only possible interaction with the count state from the client is using the `increase` function which increases the count by one.
+As the `setValue` function is not exposed to the client, the only possible interface to interact with the count state from the client is the `increase` function which increases the count by one.

-*index.tsx*
+_backend/src/index.tsx_

 ```
 import { render } from '@state-less/react-server';
 import { HelloWorld } from './components/HelloWorld';